Clinic vs Hospital: How to Choose the Best Working Environment

 - Health insurance options are almost always available to full-time employees.

-- Salaries tend to come with caps.
+- Jobs in hospitals tend to come with capped salaries.

 - Weekend and holiday hours may be required (sometimes at short notice).

-Pros of Working at a Clinic:
+Pros and Cons of Working at a Clinic

 - More dependable shifts, with fewer holiday and weekend hours required.

-- Work here is typically more routine than in a hospital, so you can better predict your duties on any given day.
+- Work is typically more routine than in a hospital, so you can better predict your duties on any given day.

 - It’s common to establish long-term relationships with patients.